 What Medications Help Lower Heart Risk Factors?

-Lifestyle modifications are also extremely important in preventing heart disease and angina.
+Lifestyle changes are also important in preventing heart disease and angina.
 These include:

-- Control blood pressure: Keep your blood pressure readings within a healthy range using medications and lifestyle changes.
+- Control blood pressure: Keep your blood pressure readings within a healthy range with lifestyle changes and medications, if needed.

-- Smoking cessation: Smoking is the No. 1 cause of preventable death in the U.S. Quitting smoking also is one of the most effective changes anyone can make to prevent a second heart attack.
+- Stop Smoking: Smoking is the No. 1 cause of preventable death in the U.S. Quitting smoking also is one of the best changes you can make to help prevent a heart attack.

 - Exercise: Staying active is important for your heart.
-You should try to get 10,000 steps in a day or try to exercise (brisk walking, running, or biking) for 30 minutes at least five times a week.
-This can reduce blood pressure, increase HDL (healthy) cholesterol, and improve glucose control.
+You should try to exercise (brisk walking, running, or biking) for 30 minutes at least five times a week.
+This can reduce blood pressure, increase HDL (good) cholesterol, and improve

 control of sugar, called glucose, in your blood.

 - Healthy diet: Everyone – especially if you have heart disease or a higher chance of developing heart disease – should eat a well-balanced diet high in fruits, vegetables, whole grains, fish and lean meats.
 Stay away from

 sugary beverages, refined grains, and processed or red meats.

 - Stress reduction: Stress is physical, mental, or emotional strain or tension.
 Low to moderate levels of stress can be healthy by increasing motivation and productivity.
 However, chronic high levels of stress can lead to heart disease